soportebteam/trustos/source/cert.md

 ####   GET  -     `/certificate/{certID}/advancedsign/status`

-Get the signers and their signatures for the certificate
+Get the signers and their signatures for the certificate.

 <u>*Input*</u>
-- `certID` :  `<string>` Unique identifier of the certificate
+- `certID` :  `<string>` Unique identifier of the certificate.

 <u>*Output*</u>
-- `Status`    :  `<json>` A JSON of status information about the advanced signature flow and the respective signers
+- `Status`    :  `<json>` A JSON of status information about the advanced signature flow and the respective signers.

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>